An ECI Conference Series

 The Chateau features a Mountain Heritage Program which will take you on a journey and explain how this hotel has become an icon of Canadian identity for more than 100 years.

-The hotel has six restaurants, including the Fairview Dining Room (North American cuisine), Walliser Stube (Swiss menu with international accents), Poppy Brasserie (casual dining for the family), Lago (Italian cuisine), Lakeview Lounge (featuring afternoon tea, pre-dinner drinks, and light meals), and the Glacier Saloon (informal fare and beverages in the Western tradition).
+The hotel has five restaurants, including the Fairview Dining Room (North American cuisine), Walliser Stube (Swiss menu with international accents), Poppy Brasserie (casual dining for the family), Lakeview Lounge (featuring afternoon tea, pre-dinner drinks, and light meals), and the Glacier Saloon (informal fare and beverages in the Western tradition).
 In addition the Chateau Deli has soup, sandwiches and snacks and is open 24 hours.
-The hotel features high speed internet access, spa, health club, an indoor heated pool, and a full business center.
+The hotel features high speed internet access, spa, health club, an indoor heated pool, and a self-service business center.

-All rooms offer these features: alarm clock/radio, cable television (with pay movies and video games), video express check out, ceiling fan and windows that open for fresh air, coffee maker and kettle, hair dryer, iron and ironing board, telephone with voice mail, data line capability, and refreshment center.
+All rooms offer these features: alarm clock/radio, cable television (with pay movies and video games), video express check out, ceiling fan, coffee maker and kettle, hair dryer, iron and ironing board, telephone with voice mail, and data line capability.

 High speed internet is free for members of the Fairmont President’s Club.
 The President’s Club, Fairmont’s guest rewards program, offers a number of other benefits as well.
 Details are available on their web site.
 To receive free Internet access and other benefits during your stay, enroll in the Fairmont President’s Club.
 Enrollment is free – sign up here: http://www.fairmont.com/fpc/